 More than 1000 airline, airport and tourism delegates from 100 countries are set to descend on Brisbane when the city plays host to Routes Asia 2018, the leading aviation route development forum for Asia.

-Brisbane Airport Corporation, Brisbane Marketing, Tourism Australia, Tourism and Events Queensland, Brisbane Convention & Exhibition Centre and Trade and Investment Queensland worked together to attract this important conference to the city.
+Brisbane Airport Corporation, Brisbane Economic Development Agency, Tourism Australia, Tourism and Events Queensland, Brisbane Convention & Exhibition Centre and Trade and Investment Queensland worked together to attract this important conference to the city.

 The city's involvement in the Routes Asia 2018 bid was led by Brisbane Business Events and demonstrates Brisbane's ability to work seamlessly with partners and stakeholders to attract major conferences.

 The event will run over three days from 18- 20 March 2018 at the Brisbane Convention & Exhibition Centre.
 It brings together a range of airlines, including some of the largest carriers from the Asian region, as well as airports and tourism authorities.
 Routes Asia 2018 promises to deliver significant opportunities for aviation and travel industries.